SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 - how fallback works
 - how layer composition is handled
 - how flush-scoped work relates to runtime and device-scoped state

+The public setup layer decides:

+- how a caller acquires or owns the native target
+- whether support should be probed explicitly through `WebGPUEnvironment`
+- whether the caller is using a library-managed device or caller-owned native handles

 That separation is why it helps to document them separately.